vercel-community/rust/README.md

 > Community based builder for using rust on the now/zeit platform

+---

+## Looking for maintainers

+I don't use this project any longer, and the time I can dedicate to maintaining this project is very low.
+If you'd like to help maintain the project, please contact me via an issue or email.

+---

 This is a now builder which allows you to run your rust code as lambdas on the now platform!

 This was originally provided officially by [ZEIT](https://zeit.co)'s [now-builders](https://github.com/zeit/now-builders) monorepo, but has since been moved to a community-maintained project.